Ultraplot/ultraplot/docs/external-links.rst

   It is not generally suitable for geophysical data.
 * `hsluv-python <https://github.com/hsluv/hsluv-python/blob/master/hsluv.py>`__ -
-  A python implementation of `HSLuv <https://www.hsluv.org>`__ used for the hue, saturation, luminance math required by `~ultraplot.colors.PerceptualColormap`.
+  A python implementation of `HSLuv <https://www.hsluv.org>`__ used for the hue, saturation, luminance math required by :class:`~ultraplot.colors.PerceptualColormap`.
 * `TeX Gyre <https://ctan.org/pkg/tex-gyre?lang=en>`__ -
   An open source re-implementation of popular fonts like `Helvetica <https://en.wikipedia.org/wiki/Helvetica>`__